montanafowler/website/_pages/shop.md

 Shipping is free to the US & Canada.
 For international shipping, inquire by sending Montana an email at montana c fowler at g m a i l dot com.

 <h4>How safe is shipping?</h4>
 Montana carefully packages paintings herself with glassine paper to protect the surfaces.
 She reuses packaging materials she collects from her online orders or her neighbors to reduce the environmental impact of the packaging.
-She has successfully mailed over 10 pieces to their new homes across the US from Oregon to Massachusetts.
+She has successfully mailed over 10 pieces to their new homes across the US from Oregon to Massachusetts, and many states in between.

 <h4>What if the painting is damaged during shipping?</h4>
 If the painting is damaged during shipping, Montana will issue a full refund for the piece.